 Atlantic City looks up with Revel opening

 But it appears this losing streak is about to change, at least for the month and April and hopefully for the immediate future, thanks in part to the opening on the long-delay Revel casino resort.
-The $2.4 billion Revel, set for a soft opening on April 2 and a grand opening on Memorial Day, is the first new casino to debut in Atlantic City in the past nine years.
+The $2.4 billion Revel, which had a soft opening on April 2 and will have a grand opening on Memorial Day, is the first new casino to debut in Atlantic City in the past nine years.
 It will feature 1,898 guest rooms, a 130,000-square-foot casino and, most importantly, a trendy overall ambiance and unique set of entertainment offerings designed to separate it from the typical regional casino experience.

 “Revel brings the wow factor,” State Senator Jim Whelan (D-Atlantic) told The Press of Atlantic City.
 “Some of it is the fact that it’s a new property, but it’s another step in the direction of a property being a new resort- in their case, being a beach resort.
 I can assure you they have the most magnificent views in town.
 They look out over the most beautiful beaches in the Inlet.”

 The facility, as envisioned by Miami, Fla.-based Arquitectonica, was designed with the nearby Atlantic Ocean in mind-its undulating façade is meant to emulate a wave and the 47-floor hotel tower offers water views for most rooms.

 From a layout/entertainment perspective, Revel is divided into four distinct experiences.
 According to The Press, these areas are: